lbl-srg/obc/specification/source/codeGeneration.rst

-In such a workflow, a control vendor would translate the elementary CDL blocks (:numref:`sec_ele_blo`) to a repository of FMU-ME blocks.
+In such a workflow, a control vendor would translate the elementary CDL blocks (:numref:`sec_ele_blo`) to a repository of FMU blocks.
 These blocks will then be used during operation.
-For each project, its CDL-compliant control sequence could be translated to the simplified JSON format, as described in :numref:`sec_cdl_to_json_simp`.
+For each project, its CDL-compliant control sequence could be translated to the CXF, as described in :numref:`sec_cdl_to_json_simp`.
-Using a template engine (similar as is used by ``modelica-json`` to translate the simplified JSON to html), the simplified JSON representation could then be converted to the xml syntax specified in the SSP standard.
+Using a template engine (similar as is used by ``modelica-json`` to translate the CDL sequence to html), the CXF representation could then be converted to the xml syntax specified in the SSP standard.
 Finally, a tool such as the FMI Composer could import the SSP-compliant specification, and execute the control sequence using